yofabronecoforo/C6ECFE/README.md

 - Enhanced Mod Manager

 ## Other Compatible Mods
-ECFE was developed with the following additional mods enabled, and is thus known to be compatible with them:
+In addition to the above, ECFE was tested with all of the following additional mods enabled, and is thus known to be compatible with them:
 - Better Civilization Icons
 - Better Coastal Cities and Water Tiles
 - Better Report Screen (UI)